AlexBurnes/practice-sort_keys/README.md

-# Student practice C++ sort keys of unordered map on different containers libraries
+# Student Practice: Sort Keys of Unordered Map Using Different Containers Libraries in C++

-Sort keys of unordered map
+**Sort keys of unordered map**

-Templated library algorithm for different STL containers tests as an example of C++ metaprograming for students practice.
+A templated library algorithm for testing different STL containers tests as an example of C++ metaprograming for student practice.

 ## Author